Personal Wealth Management / Market Analysis

 Are July’s Business Surveys Normal?

-Why the latest PMIs may not be as troubling as headlines think.
+Why we think the latest PMIs may not be as troubling as headlines think.

 Has a summertime swoon arrived?
-July business activity contracted in major developed economies, including the US and eurozone, per the latest surveys.
-We aren’t Pollyanna about today’s global headwinds, but it is critical to ask whether any of this information is surprising to markets—and in our view, the answer is no. Despite all the headline handwringing, July’s purchasing managers’ indexes (PMIs) don’t reveal much new on the economic data front—stocks likely reflect this weakness to a large extent already.
+July business activity contracted in major developed economies, including the US and eurozone, per the latest surveys from research firm S&P Global.
+We aren’t dismissive about today’s global headwinds, but we think it is critical to ask whether any of this information is surprising to markets—and in our view, the answer is no. July’s purchasing managers’ indexes (PMIs) don’t reveal much new on the economic data front, in our opinion, and we think stocks likely reflect this weakness to a large extent already.

-However, we counsel investors to keep some context in mind.
+However, we think investors may benefit from keeping some context in mind.
 One, hard data come out at a lag.
 The latest eurozone industrial production and retail sales data cover May, and July figures won’t arrive until September.
-Even if they confirm weak July PMIs, it will be old news by then, long priced in by forward-looking stocks.
-Two, monthly data can be volatile, so extrapolating July’s figures forward is a mistake, in our view.
+Even if they confirm weak July PMIs, it will be old news by then, likely long priced in by stocks, which we think are forward-looking.
+Two, we have found monthly data can be volatile, so extrapolating July’s figures forward is a mistake, in our view—what just happened won’t necessarily repeat.

 Moreover, July’s PMI weakness may actually be a return to normal.
-Economic data globally have followed a well-known trend during the pandemic: Lockdowns roil output, but once they ease, the data jump as economic activity returns.
-However, the subsequent boom doesn’t last for long, and activity eventually slows—as illustrated by the UK services PMI over the past two-and-a-half years.[i]
+We have observed economic data globally following a general trend during the pandemic: Lockdowns roil output, but once they ease, the data jump as economic activity returns.
+However, the subsequent boom doesn’t last for long, and activity eventually slows—as illustrated by the UK services PMI over the past two and a half years.[ix]
 (Exhibit 2)

 Exhibit 2: UK Services PMI, January 2020 – June 2022

 Now, we acknowledge myriad headwinds accompany and complicate a return to normal.
-It is possible ongoing developments (e.g., Europe’s energy crunch) weigh on growth and may even drive some individual country or regional GDP contractions.
-But stocks are already behaving as we would expect if a shallow recession were in the offing.
-If the data confirm a mild downturn, the negative surprise power would likely be next to nil, in our view—stocks have been digesting the myriad forecasts of a recession tied to inflation, high energy prices and other widely discussed headwinds for a while.
-Unless a much larger-than-expected downturn lurks—which doesn’t look likely to us right now—the global economy’s fundamentals aren’t in as dire straits as broadly discussed.
-That “less bad” outcome can boost stocks if expectations are as low as they are right now.
+It is possible ongoing developments (e.g., Europe’s energy crunch and the UK’s cost of living crisis) weigh on growth and may even drive some individual country or regional GDP contractions.
+But stocks are already behaving as we would think likely if a shallow recession were in the offing—some European countries, including Germany and the Netherlands, have entered bear markets (broad stock market declines of -20% or worse) this year, suggesting stocks are incorporating economic weakness into prices.[xi]
+If the data confirm a mild economic downturn, the negative surprise power would likely be next to nil, in our view—stocks have likely been digesting the myriad forecasts of a recession tied to inflation, high energy prices and other widely discussed headwinds for a while.
+Unless a much larger downturn lurks—which doesn’t look likely to us right now—we don’t think the global economy’s fundamentals are in as dire straits as broadly discussed amongst widely followed economists and supranational organisations.
+A less bad outcome can boost stocks if economic forecasts are as dim as they are right now, in our view.

 Get a weekly roundup of our market insights.